Opportunities for qualified high school juniors and seniors to earn college credit.

 You'll Always Find Support At UHC

-Dual Enrollment students are nurtured and guided every step of the way, and Dual Enrollment students are no exception!
+UHC’s students are nurtured and guided every step of the way, and Dual Enrollment students are no exception!
 As a small university with a 10:1 student-faculty ratio, UHC is an ideal place for high school students to ease into college courses.
 Students never get lost in the crowd and have a personalized experience with caring faculty.
 Dual Enrollment students also have access to UHC’s extensive library and free tutoring services.
-As a student enrolled in college-level academics, you will have the support systems.
+As a student enrolled in college-level academics, you will have the support you need.

-UHC offers more than 65 academic programs, including Biology, Food Science, Business, Education, Social Sciences, Counseling, English, and Theology.
-Students can major in General Studies or Liberal Arts, as well as Nursing, Radiologic Technology, and Neurodiagnostic Technology.
-General educational and elective courses are offered in this wide range of disciplines.
-Our faculty is experienced, accomplished, and caring.
-As a fully accredited liberal arts university, UHC credits are transferable to other accredited academic programs.
+UHC offers more than 65 academic programs and concentrations, including Biology, Food Science, Business, Education, Social Sciences, Counseling, English, Nursing, and Theology.
+General education and elective courses are offered in this wide range of disciplines.
+Our faculty are experienced, accomplished, and caring.
+As a fully-accredited liberal arts university, UHC credits are transferable to other accredited academic institutions.

 Join Our Accomplished Community

 UHC graduates distinguish themselves in fields such as Education, Nursing, Business, and Health Sciences.
 Our graduates move on to graduate programs in fields such as Counseling and professional programs in medicine, dentistry, physical therapy, and law.
 As a university that serves primarily local students, the majority of our alumni live, work, and thrive in the New Orleans area.